asashiho/everyonecancode-aca/Track_2_ToDo_App/Workshop-Format.md

 > [!NOTE]
-> if you can't setup a local development environment you can use GitHub CodeSpaces as an alternative.
+> if you can't setup a local development environment you can use GitHub Codespaces as an alternative.
 Follow the instructions [here](/Track_2_ToDo_App/Sprint-00%20-%20Environment%20Setup/02a%20-%20Use%20GitHub%20CodeSpaces.md)

 ## Sprint 1 - Basic Application
 ⏲️ _Est. time to complete: 30 min._ ⏲️